 “What gifts will my child receive for attending a 5 Day Summer Camp?”

-Each child receives an InterSoccer gift for attending the 5 day camp plus certificate & medal.
+Each child receives an InterSoccer gift for attending the 5-day camp plus a certificate & medal.

 “Are there any specific courses for Goalkeepers?”

-Yes, we have both courses & camps for Goalkeepers that explore basic techniques & fundamental skills of this fantastic art.
-Please keep checking the website for latest courses.
+Sometimes, we have both courses & camps for Goalkeepers that explore basic techniques & fundamental skills of this fantastic art.
+Please keep checking the website for the latest courses/camps.

 “Can I watch my child during the session/matches at the holiday course?”

 The safety & well-being of all children on our courses is of paramount importance to us.
-We therefore restrict visitor access to the pitch where we feel necessary & is at the discretion of the coaches.
+We, therefore, restrict visitor access to the pitch where we feel necessary & is at the discretion of the coaches.
 We feel this will allow the children to settle into the camp lifestyle & concentrate on the soccer camp without being disturbed.
 If parents do want to watch there is plenty of space outside the pitch to observe.
-During Summer holidays on Friday afternoon before medal ceremonies, parents can take a closer look as normally weather permitting there will be an afternoon tournament.
+During the Summer holidays on Friday afternoons before medal ceremonies, parents can take a closer look as normally weather permitting there will be an afternoon tournament.
 Parents should though stay on the outside of the main pitch.

 “How do I book a place on the course?”